CUBRID/cubrid-manual/en/sql/tuning.rst

 	SELECT ...
 FROM tab1, tab2 WHERE ...
 USING INDEX tab1.idx1, tab2.NONE;

-When executing a query with the **USING INDEX** clause, the query optimizer considers all available indexes on the table for which no index has been specified.
+When executing a query with the index hint syntax, the query optimizer considers all available indexes on the table for which no index has been specified.
 For example, when the *tab1* table includes *idx1* and *idx2* and the *tab2* table includes *idx3*, *idx4*, and *idx5*, if indexes for only *tab1* are specified but no indexes are specified for *tab2*, the query optimizer considers the indexes of *tab2*.

 .. code-block:: sql

+	SELECT ...
+FROM tab1, tab2 USE INDEX(tab1.idx1) WHERE ... ;
 	SELECT ...
 FROM tab1, tab2 WHERE ...
 USING INDEX tab1.idx1;

 *   The sequential scan of table *tab1* and *idx1* index scan are compared, and the optimal query plan is selected.